Through our Japanese Tea Experiences, we want to make people around the world enthusiastic about Japanese tea.

 Founder, Japanese Tea Instructor

-Akito grew up surrounded by tea and tea farms.
+Akito grew up surrounded by tea and tea farms in Shizuoka.

 His family owns a small tea farm next to their house, and it was his playground when he was a kid.

-To study tea, Akito visited tea farmers and tea masters in Shizuoka and Kyoto.
+To deepen his knowledge on tea, Akito visited tea farmers and tea masters in Shizuoka and Kyoto.
 Through the process, he realized that it is hard for people, especially foreigners, to visit beautiful tea farms and learn about tea.
 It is difficult because farms are privately owned, the farmers are busy, and they often don’t speak English.
 To solve the problem and pursue his dream, He started Tea Farm Tours in 2018.